Doubling Point Range Lights

 In 1990, the range lights became one of the last light stations in the United States to be automated. |

-They are still used as navigational aids at a private residence, which also tenders Doubling Point Light and Squirrel Point Light.
+They are still used as navigational aids.
+The location is a private residence, where the keeper and his family also takes care of Doubling Point Light and Squirrel Point Light.

 Places to Visit Nearby: